The main measure of Jersey’s population is provided by the census, which was last held in March 2011.

-- net inward migration accounted for 600 of this latest annual increase
+- net inward migration accounted for 1,200 of the two year increase

 - natural growth (the excess of births over deaths) accounted for the remaining 600

 Total net inward migration of 1,200 in the two year period comprised of approximately: